andrewargatkiny/market-neutral-strategies/README.md

 I also included conclusion of the thesis in Russian in the repo.
 Main highlights and implications of the work are:

+UPDATE: Now you can read  the full work at http://elib.sfu-kras.ru/handle/2311/143428.
+Nonetheless, I suggest you'd first read the conclusion.

 # Theoretical

 ## Contributions to discussion of market inefficiencies